-Through the belief and practice of Nichiren Buddhism practitioners strive to respect that which is of ultimate value: life itself.
+Through faith, practice and study one strives to respect that which is of ultimate value: life itself.

 A key concept in Nichiren Buddhism is human revolution – the idea that the inner transformation of an individual will cause a positive change in one’s circumstances and ultimately in society as a whole.